dail8859/DoxyIt/README.md

 ```

 ### Settings
 Each language can be configured to have any string to indicate the start, line, and end of a document block.
-The settings dialog also provides a live preview of what a document block would look like:
+The settings dialog also provides a live preview of what a documentation block would look like:
 ![Settings Dialog](http://db.tt/Nrk1LM4l)